amkirwan/ember-oauth2/README.md

 Calling `authorize()` will open a new window and the OAuth provider's OAuth dialog will be displayed.
 If the user chooses to authenticate with your website upon authorization by OAuth provider the user will be redirected back to the redirectUri with the params access_token, token_type and state.

+**Note:** The API changes in the examples below.
+The latest version of the library use Ember.Evented class to subsribe and emit events.
+The old API is used in versions <= 2.3.
+While the old methods still work in the current version they are depricated and will be removed in future versions.

 At the redirectURI add the following to process the params returned from the OAuth provider

+New API for handling the redirect in versions >= 2.4

 ```html
 <!DOCTYPE html>